avalonmediasystem/avalon-switchyard/README.md

 ## Deploying Avalon Switchyard

-TODO, IU folks see internal wiki
+IU folks see internal wiki for institution specifics.

+Switchyard is configured to deployed as a Rack application using Capistrano currently.
+You will need to make changes to `config.ru` and `config/deploy.rb` as required by your production environment.
+Currently Switchyard will attempt to install itself to `/var/www/switchyard`.
+A Capistrano deploy can be executed via `bundle exec cap production deploy`.

 ## Authorizing Services to Use Avalon Switchyard